 Focus on tissue as talent performs last of 4 PBS washes.
 Talent transfers the tissue to a glass slide with forceps.
 Show the tissue on the glass slide for a beat.
 TEXT: TRITC: tetramethylrhodamine

-Focus on the tissue as it is placed on the mounting medium
+Focus on the tissue as it is placed on the mounting medium Placing glass plate on top of tissue sample

 Finally, observe the samples with a confocal laser scanning microscope using the 20X or 63X objective lenses [1-MED/WIDE].